dmerejkowsky/blog/content/post/0063-let-s-build-chuck-norris-part-3-a-c-wrapper.md

 That's because they were *mangled* by the C++ compiler.
 I won't detail here the reasons why the symbols have to be mangled in the first place.
 Let's just say it has to do with stuff like function overloading and things like that.

-We can check tat the `cpp_demo` binary contains a reference to the weird `getFact` symbol:
+We can check that the `cpp_demo` binary contains a reference to the weird `getFact` symbol:

 <pre>
 $ nm --defined-only cpp_demo